-I admit, though, I have only scratched the surface, and people are making more than what I’ve made in a lifetime every single month.
+I admit though, I’ve only scratched the surface, and there are content creators making more than what I’ve made in a lifetime every single month.

-So, how do other YouTubers rake in seven, and even eight-figure incomes every year?
+So, how do other YouTuber influencers rake in seven, and even eight-figure incomes every year?

-In this post, I’ll share some of the best strategies I’ve learned to make money on YouTube.
+In this post, I’ll share some of the best strategies I’ve learned and explain how to make money on YouTube.

 For those who don’t want to read this whole post, here’s a video walk-through.

 - 1) Create a Themed Channel and Outsource it

 - 5) Create and Sell a Course

 - 6) Use YouTube to Build a Blog